 Following a gluten-free diet means not eating foods that contain:

 wheat (and similar grains including spelt, couscous, semolina, and bulgar wheat)

-Many common foods contain gluten, including bread, cakes, biscuits, pizzas, cereals, and beers and ales.
+Many common foods contain gluten, including bread, cakes, cookies, pizzas, cereals, and beers and ales.
 Many ready meals, soups, sauces, and sausages also contain wheat flour.

-Gluten is also ‘hidden’ where you might not expect it: for example, in some sweets, salad dressings, and cosmetics.
+Gluten is also "hidden" where you might not expect it: for example, in some candy, salad dressings, and cosmetics.
 You will need to get used to reading the labels of foods to see what contains gluten.